Search for heavy resonances decaying to ZZ or ZW and axion-like particles mediating nonresonant ZZ or ZH production at

 Depending on the boson \pt in $\V\to\qqbar$ and $\PH\to\qqbar$ decays, the decay products may either be reconstructed as a single AK8 merged jet (boosted category) or as a pair of AK4 jets (resolved category).
 In the following, \Pj refers to AK4 jets and \PJ refers to AK8 jets.

 In the boosted selection, events must have a leptonic \PZ candidate with $\pt(\Pell\Pell) > 200\GeV$ and one AK8 jet with $\pt(\PJ) > 200\GeV$ and soft-drop mass $\mj >30\GeV$.
 If several AK8 jets in the event satisfy the requirements, the one with the highest \pt is considered.
+All AK8 jets have two subjets after the soft-drop mass requirement is satisfied.
 Boosted hadronic \V and \PH candidates are first defined by $\tauto < 0.40\,(0.45)$ in 2016 (2017 and 2018), and then by the soft-drop mass signal regions $65 < \mj < 105\GeV$ (SR1) and $95 < \mj < 135\GeV$ (SR2), respectively.
 Figure~\ref{fig:vvarsSRboosted} shows the \tauto and merged $\pt(\PJ)$ distributions for boosted hadronic \V and \PH candidates.
 In addition, boosted hadronic sideband (SB) candidates are defined by the \tauto requirement and the soft-drop mass regions $30 < \mj < 65\GeV$ and $135 < \mj < 300\GeV$.